The 7 Most Effective B2B Marketing Strategies

 There’s no point in pouring your resources into creating great content if you’re not going to use the right tools to distribute, promote, and measure its impact.

-These tried-and-tested methods help organizations get better insights into how content is performing and makes it easier to repurpose content.
+These tried-and-tested methods help organizations get better insights into how content is performing and make it easier to repurpose content.
 For instance, if an article written two years ago by one of your staffers is still generating traffic, update it and promote it again or post more similar pieces.

 Some new analytic tools you should consider: Buzzsumo (looks at how content from your website performs on social media), Board (for forecasting and scenarios analysis) and Dundas BI (provides real-time visuals and analytics of user data).